-Usually, the quickest way to set up the router to use your Internet connection is to allow your router to detect the Internet connection automatically when you first access the router web interface.
-You can also customize and manually specify your Internet settings.
+Usually, the quickest way to set up the router to use your Internet connection is to allow your router to detect the Internet connection when you first access the router with a web browser.
+You can also customize or specify your Internet settings.

 - Use the Internet Setup Wizard

-- Manually set up the Internet connection
+- Manually Set Up the Internet Connection

-- Specify IPv6 Internet connections
+- Specify IPv6 Internet Connections

-- Manage the MTU size
+- Manage the MTU Size